pwcberry/python-learning-matplotlib/README.md

-# Python Dojo: pandas and matplotlib
+# Data with Python: pandas and matplotlib

 The code in this repository serves as an introduction to two data-oriented libraries **matplotlib** and **pandas**.
 It is intended to give readers a sample of the possibilities in data analysis and data visualisation that these libraries offer.